alexrem1/airbnb-milestone-project/README.md

-AirBnB Listings App
+AirCnC Listings App

 ## [Demo Here](https://airbnbmilestoneproject.herokuapp.com/)

-My 'AirBnB Listings' is a app wholly built up from the up with Flask, MongoDB and Python.
+My 'AirCnC Listings' is a app wholly built up from the up with Flask, MongoDB and Python.
 It'll be a display of a mix of technology I have been taught so far from the course.
 My app will showcase how a cross-platform document-oriented database and an elite level programming language, [Python](https://www.python.org/), can be manipulated to create creative and simple apps for the web.

+Why choose us?>>

 ---

 ## UX

-My idea stemmed upon users being able to create and store Airbnb listings efficiently.
+My idea stemmed upon users being able to create and store Aircnc listings efficiently.
 My app is designed to allow would be visotors to create a user specific profile, therefore, user data is protected by user restrictions where only the user could edit or delete it from the database.
-From there users can create, store, manage and delete airbnb listings.
-Any visiter to the app may also leave a review if they have been to that specific airbnb.
+From there users can create, store, manage and delete aircnc listings.
+Any visiter to the app may also leave a review if they have been to that specific aircnc.
-With an application, users want quick responsive menus that make sense and one that has been included was a "My Listing" section to manage their stored airbnb listings.
-Airbnb's in general have many variables attached to it and if a registered user needs to update one of varibales associated with their listing, my app allows them to do so.
+With an application, users want quick responsive menus that make sense and one that has been included was a "My Listing" section to manage their stored aircnc listings.
+Aircnc's in general have many variables attached to it and if a registered user needs to update one of varibales associated with their listing, my app allows them to do so.

 ---

 ## User Stories

-Reasons why Airbnb Listing was created.
+Reasons why Aircnc Listing was created.

-> As a user I need a place where I can create and store airbnb listings.
+> As a user I need a place where I can create and store aircnc listings.

-> There are lots of airbnb magazines with listings in there but it's not easy to get my listings in there as it takes time and it's costly.
+> There are lots of aircnc magazines with listings in there but it's not easy to get my listings in there as it takes time and it's costly.

-> There are many airbnb host sites, however they come with x amount of fees for storing, why can't I store my airbnb listings for free.
+> There are many aircnc host sites, however they come with x amount of fees for storing, why can't I store my aircnc listings for free.

-> I need an app where I can easily list any airbnb that I own and be able to access them at a moments notice to update or delete them.
+> I need an app where I can easily list any aircnc that I own and be able to access them at a moments notice to update or delete them.

 ---